bitovi/academy/src/angular/2-building-first-app/building-first-app.md

 ![Place My Order App screenshot](../static/img/place-my-order.png "Place My Order App screenshot")

+(reminder: You can see a DoneJS implementation of this application at [www.place-my-order.com](http://www.place-my-order.com))

 To create a new Angular Workspace, we run the 'ng new' command.